 Continue reading “6 REASONS YOU’LL WANT MATCHA POWDER IN YOUR LIFE”

 Hydration is not about how much water you drink, but how much water you hold.
-Healthy, hydrated cells are the key to beautiful skin and a healthy body, drink up.
+Healthy, hydrated cells are the key to beautiful skin and a healthy body – so below we’ve got 10 hydrating foods with recipes so you can eat your water!

 As we age, our cells lose water.
 When we are born approximately 75% of our body is water but by the time we reach middle age, our body’s water content can be as low as 50%.
 The Science of Cellular Water™ developed by Howard Murad, M.D explains how cellular water loss causes ageing and why our wellness is determined by each cell’s ability to hold water.